 Audi RS 5 Coupe 2018

-Another Audi on the block, this one has 444bhp with a 2.9-liter V6.
+Another Audi on the block, this one has 444bhp with a 2.9-litre V6.

 Release date: 9th June 2022

-That’s the end of our Forza Horizon 5 Car Pass guide, but we’ll continually keep this article updated when new cars are unveiled.
+That’s the end of our Forza Horizon 5 Car Pass guide, and the Car Pass in general.
+A complete list.
 Let us know in the comments below which is your favourite from this list.